xtaran/zsh-debian/debian/pkg-zsh-workflow.md

     |'*  unposted: released 4.3.12
     …    older history

-And what you really want added to debian/changelog is the "atquilt:
-Updating autotools patches" and the "Removing upstream patches due to new release" commits.
+And what you really want added to debian/changelog is the "Updating autotools patches" and the "Removing upstream patches due to new release" commits.
 You need to figure out the sha1 sums of the commits and then call this:

     % debian/bin/urcl -p=zsh -v=4.3.13-1 b495ba1e f575f568